 The Lost Calico is the fifth novella in the Lost and Found Pets series.
 Alexandra Prescott is a licensed private investigator specializing in finding missing animals.
 Reuniting pet and owner is more than just a job.

 Alex is still learning to cope with her new-found family when her half-brother, Wyatt, comes to her for help.
-His girlfriend’s cat is missing.
-Ivy is a con artist who has Wyatt wrapped around her finger and a secret that threatens her life.
+His girlfriend, Ivy, is a con artist who has him wrapped around her finger.
+She also has a missing cat and a secret that threatens her life.

 It doesn’t take Alex long to expose Ivy’s secret, but she can’t leave the girl to face the consequences on her own.
-As events unfold, Alex faces the dangers it takes to solve the mystery of the lost Calico.
+As events unfold, Alex must deal with the dangers it takes to solve the mystery of the lost Calico.

 As I stepped through the door, the voices stopped, and all eyes turned toward me.
 There was a tension in the air I normally didn’t feel when Claire was around.
 She was good at smoothing ruffled feathers.
 She gave me a tight smile and tilted her head toward the couple standing in the middle of the room.